edgedb/edgedb/docs/datamodel/index.rst

-With EdgeDB, you can define your schema with EdgeDB's schema definition language, called **EdgeDB SDL** or simply **SDL**.
+EdgeDB schemas are declared using **SDL** (EdgeDB Schema Definition Language).
 SDL's declarative, object-oriented syntax will look familiar to users of ORM libraries.

 .. code-block:: sdl